Millets: Varieties, Benefits & Issues

 For India, Food Security >>> Nutritional Security

-Millets under Public Distribution System (PDS)
+Millets under the Public Distribution System (PDS)

-- Under the National Food Security Act (NFSA), 2013, eligible households are entitled to get rice, wheat, and coarse grain at Rs 3, Rs 2, and Re 1 per kg, respectively.
-Though the Act does not mention millets, coarse grains are included in the definition of ‘foodgrains’ under NFSA.
-However, the quantity of coarse grains procured for the Central Pool and distributed under the NFSA has been negligible.
+- Under the National Food Security Act, 2013 (NFSA 2013), eligible households can get rice, wheat, and coarse grain at Rs 3, Rs 2, and Re 1 per kg, respectively.

-Millet Production, Consumption and Export
+Millets Production, Consumption & Export

 - India is the largest producer of millets in the world (41% of global production).
-India’s top millet-producing states are Rajasthan, UP, Maharashtra, Karnataka, Gujarat, and MP.

 - Jowar is mainly grown in Maharashtra, Karnataka, Rajasthan, TN, Andhra Pradesh, UP, MP, etc.